pierreyou/Genotype_Imputation_Pipeline_for_GWAS/README.md

 2. Check strand, alleles, Ref/Alt assignments and frequency differences between target and reference panel.
 3. Haplotype estimation, aka phasing.
 4. Genotype imputation.

+## Description
+Each step has seperate bash script for convenience as users may opt to use part of this pipeline.